mfukar/mfukar.github.com/_posts/2014-02-01-Reversing.md

 7. Name your project, then click Finish
 8. Right click on the project in the Project Navigator, and select Build Path > Configure Build Path
-9. In the Libraries tab, select Add External JARs, browse to the directory where you unzipped `dex2jar`, select all the `.jar` files, and click Open > OK
+9. In the Libraries tab, select "Add External JARs", browse to the directory where you unzipped `dex2jar`, select all the `.jar` files, and click Open > OK
 10. Drag your `.apk` file into the Eclipse/ADT project (choose Copy Files > OK)
 11. Right click on your project, then click Run As > Run Configurations
 12. Right click on Java Application, then click New
 13. Set Project to the same name you assigned to your project
 14. Set Main class to `com.googlecode.dex2jar.v3.Main`
-15. Go to the Arguments tab, and type the name of the .apk file in the field Program arguments
+15. Go to the "Arguments" tab, and type the name of the .apk file in the field Program arguments
 16. Click Run.
 Now a `.jar` file is created in your project workspace directory.
 You can find it by right-clicking your project and selecting Properties > Resource > Location
 17. Run `JD-GUI` and point it to the `.jar` file